 Go ahead, ask your questions

-The best known study is the LEAP study.
+The best known study is the LEAP study, published in 2015.
 It showed that children at high risk for peanut allergy who ate 2g of peanut protein three times each week, developed 80% fewer peanut allergies than babies who avoided peanuts.

 A larger look across all the studies by Ierodiakonou (see study) suggested that "early introduction of egg or peanut to the infant diet was associated with lower risk of developing egg or peanut allergy.“

 3) I thought babies aren't supposed to get peanuts until they are 1 year / 3 years / 100 years old?

 Unfortunately, this is old, disproven information.
 The problem is that it takes a while for everyone to become aware of the latest guidelines, which are based on the most up-to-date science.

 As discussed above, the LEAP Study in 2015 proved that early introduction of peanuts at 4-6 months LOWERS rates of peanut allergies, which means that delaying introduction of peanuts until 1 year old does not help in any way.